Adefioye/mech-interp-exploration/KEEN/README.md

 # How to generate dataset for training
 [x] Generated completions for per-subject query/questionn using `gpt2-xl`.
+[ ] Generate gold scores for per-subject question.
-[ ] Generate internal/hidden representations(residual stream vectors at some specific layers)
+[ ] Generate internal/hidden representations.
 [ ] Train a linear/MLP probe on the hidden representations and then evaluate the correlation.
 What real-valued vectors are we correlating really?
+It is the correlation between gold scores and probes' predicted scores for per-subject question.
+[ ] Experiment with features beyond hidden representation.
+I will try attention outputs and fully-connected activations(Will need to fully understand what these 2 features are).

 TODO:
 - How to generate hidden representations at some layers for each per-subject query/question